modbender/django-cleanup/README.rst

 License
 =======
-django-cleanup is free software under terms of the:
+django-cloudflare-cleanup is free software under terms of the:

 MIT License